farlee2121/Fake-StrongTargets/README.md

 ## Project Status

-This repo is a proof of concept that I'm considering publishing as a nuget package.
-Feedback is helpful!
+This repo is a proof of concept, but it works and is low risk since it just aliases a few commands in Fake.Core.Targets.

-If it's popular enough I may contribute it to FAKE.
+If it's popular enough I may contribute it to FAKE and/or pursue an API that separates target declaration from global registration.

-The library is just [one short file](./src/Library.fs) if you want to use it before I publish to nuget.
+Feedback is appreciated!